 NetCrunch allows you to analyze traffic using various criteria such as

-The traffic can be analyzed for all nodes or for any group of nodes defined through Atlas View.
+The traffic can be analyzed for all nodes or any group of nodes defined through Atlas View.
 NetCrunch can also collect summary performance data for each traffic category.

 @@img:flow-analytics.png NetCrunch Flow Analyzer